-Newly installed process boilers with an input capacity of 5 MMBtu/h (5,000,000 Btu/h) shall maintain excess (stack-gas) oxygen concentrations at less than or equal to 3.0 percent by volume on a dry basis over firing rates of 20 percent to 100 percent.
-Combustion air volume shall be controlled with respect to measured flue gas oxygen concentration.
+Newly installed process boilers with an input capacity of 5 MMBtu/h (5,000,000 Btu/h) to 10 MMBtu/h (10,000,000 Btu/h) shall maintain excess (stack-gas) oxygen concentrations at less than or equal to 5.0 percent by volume on a dry basis over firing rates of 20 percent to 100 percent.
+Combustion air volume shall be controlled with respect to firing rate or measured flue gas oxygen concentration.
 Use of a common gas and combustion air control linkage or jack shaft is prohibited.